vigneshsweekaran/flipdazed.github.io/_posts/2019-10-23-05-Basic-Mathematical-Operations-and-Debugging.md

 ## Exercise 5.2: Geometric Brownian Motion (GBM)
 This exercise builds on your ability to translate mathematical operations into code

+In this exercise we will look at solving the recursive equation for brownian motion, which can be used to model an asset price

 $S_{t+1} = S_t e^{(r - \frac{1}{2}\sigma^2) \Delta t + \sigma\epsilon\sqrt{\Delta t}}$

-We introduce the `numpy` library and note that you can rename library names on import with `as` to make it more convinient.
+TO do so we introduce the `numpy` library and note that you can rename library names on import with `as` to make it more convinient.
 Traditionally, most users will rename `numpy as np`

 ```python
 import numpy as np  # style tip: Put imports at the top and separate from statements